Defence against adversarial attacks using classical and quantum-enhanced Boltzmann machines: Adversarial examples

 There are other hypotheses that suggest that adversarial examples also arise in neural networks despite their non-linear nature, but there is very little convincing evidence for them.
-In fact, many commonly used neural network architectures such as LSTMs~\cite{hochreiter1997long}, maxout networks~\cite{goodfellow2013maxout}, and ReLUs~\cite{jarrett2009what} intentionally behave linearly in order to reduce computational complexity, increasing its vulnerability to adversarial examples.
+In fact, many commonly used neural network architectures such as long short-term memory networks~\cite{hochreiter1997long}, maxout networks~\cite{goodfellow2013maxout}, and rectified linear units~\cite{jarrett2009what} intentionally behave linearly in order to reduce computational complexity, increasing its vulnerability to adversarial examples.
 However, this does not preclude non-linear architectures of neural networks such as sigmoid networks to suffer from similar problems.
 Many of these types of networks work mostly within a linear regime to better optimize their results, thus also leaving them open to adversarial examples as well.

 While the theoretical underpinning of deep neural networks is improving, the robustness guarantees of the defence mechanisms were primarily supported by empirical observations, occasionally masking implicit assumptions.
 In turn, this leads to an arms race of devising defences, which are very soon bypassed by more elaborate attacks~\cite{carlini2017adversarialnoteasy}.